sgupta-lilly/SiteSeqSecondaryAnalysis/README.md

-# SiteSeqSecondaryAnalysis
+# ODNSeq Analysis

-## This repo is to be run after SiteSeq nf-lly-siteseq workflow
+## This repo is to be run after ODNSeq nf-lly-siteseq workflow

 ## Usage
 ### secondary analysis v1